Item

 Bianca-Rhae Jacquez 11:09

-a vaccination and everything, which you go back on campus, if there is a lot more, I guess,
+If we were allowed to go back on campus, and let's say COVID, they’re introducing like a vaccination and everything, would you go back on campus, if there is a lot more, I guess,

 Interviewee 11:26

-go back to campus.
-But I would hope that St. Mary's would still take more precautions like
+If there was like a lot more reassurance that it would be safer, then I definitely would go back to campus.
+But I would hope that St. Mary's would still take more precautions like still respect, like social distancing, and maybe still require masks for a little bit.

 Bianca-Rhae Jacquez 11:43

-How do you think St. Mary's handled the COVID-19 situation? in general?
+How do you think St. Mary's handled the COVID-19 situation in general?

 Interviewee 11:50